* North Korea news hits dollar, supports oil prices

 * OPEC, U.S. shale producers gather in Houston for CERAWeek

-* Coming up: API U.S. crude inventory data (New throughout, updates prices, market activity and comments)
+* Coming up: API U.S. crude inventory data (Updates to settle, adds commentary)

 NEW YORK, March 6 (Reuters) - Oil prices rose on Tuesday, supported by a weaker dollar but U.S. crude's gains were limited by forecasts for a weekly rise in U.S. crude stockpiles.